DelroyGayle/KoolAIChess/TESTING.md

    The main purpose of this test is that:
    1. Game moves recorded in SAN are converted to LAN when played by this program.
    2. Regardless of notation, **the game-play ought to be identical!**
-   3. Therefore, if the program reads and plays **the same game** using LAN notation, the outcome ought to be identical!<p>
+   3. Therefore, if the program reads and plays **the same game** using LAN notation, the outcome ought to be identical!

    * *Method Used*
-    <p>The Movetext used can be found in testdata/file04.pgn<br>
+    <p>The Movetext used can be found in testdata/file06.pgn<br>
-    This is the output of the moves in testdata/file03.pgn after they were used in <strong>Test 3.</strong> So, all the moves have been converted from SAN to LAN.<br>
+    This is the output of the moves in *testdata/file05.pgn* after they were used in <strong>Test 15.</strong> So, all the moves have been converted from SAN to LAN.<br>
-    The pgn file, testdata/file04.pgn, has <em>no newlines</em> in order to test that lack of newlines is not an issue for the program.
+    The pgn file, testdata/file06.pgn, has <em>no newlines</em> in order to test that lack of newlines is not an issue for the program.

-    testdata/file05.pgn has the same data with newlines as shown here:
+    testdata/file07.pgn has the same data with newlines as shown here:

     ```
 	1. e2e4 c7c6 2. d2d4 d7d5 3. e4e5 Bc8f5 4.
 Ng1f3 e7e6 5.
 Bf1e2 Ng8h6 6.
 O-O Bf5g6 7. c2c3 Bf8e7 8.
 Bc1xh6 g7xh6
     9. Qd1c1 h6h5 10. c3c4 d5xc4 11.
 Be2xc4 Nb8d7 12.
 Nb1c3 Qd8c7 13.
 Qc1f4 Nd7b6 14.
 Bc4b3 O-O-O 15.
 Ra1c1 Kc8b8